 In the pneumatic direct change system, the milling tools are inserted directly into the tool station of the CNC mill.
 The position (position) of the tool is limited by special fixing rings, which are pulled over the milling tools.

 11. Which spindle power is suitable for which application?

 The required spindle power is matched to the respective milling application.
 Engraving, for example, uses motors with lower power but very high speeds.
-Depending on which milling cutters are to be used, you need a milling spindle with the appropriate interface, such as HSK E25, HSK E32, SK20, SK30, SK40, etc. If you have any questions about the spindle power for your application, please contact us directly.
+Depending on which cutters are to be used, you need a spindle with the appropriate interface, such as HSK E25, HSK E32, SK20, SK30, SK40, etc. If you have any questions about the spindle power for your application, please contact us directly.

 12. What are the requirements for setting up a CNC milling machine?